AnishKacham/AnishKacham/README.md

 - 🧑‍🤝‍🧑 Looking to collaborate on web development and machine learning projects
 - 📺 Novice anime wathcher
 - 🥏 Ask me about Ultimate
-- 🎨 Design and UI/UX enthusiast (I like my colors :p)
+- 🎨 I like staring at pretty themes and aesthetic colors